 In this tutorial, we will show you how to install GIMP on Ubuntu 18.04 LTS.
 For those of you who didn’t know, GIMP is a free and open-source image editor used for retouching and editing images.
-From retouching to restoring to creative composites, the only limit is your imagination.
+From retouching to restoring creative composites, the only limit is your imagination.
 GIMP is used for producing icons, graphical design elements, and art for user interface components and mockups.
-GIMP provides top-notch colour management features to ensure high-fidelity colour reproduction across digital and printed media.
+GIMP provides top-notch color management features to ensure high-fidelity color reproduction across digital and printed media.

 Install GIMP Image Editor on Ubuntu 18.04 LTS Bionic Beaver